olitrussle/blog/_posts/2017-06-02-your-filename.md

 ## What kinds of mortgage can I get through Trussle?

-**Payment types**
-Repayment
+- Repayment
-Interest-only
+- Interest-only

-**Mortgage rates**
-Fixed, tracker and variable rates
+- Fixed, tracker and variable rates
-Capped rate mortgages
+- Capped rate mortgages
-Flexible mortgages
+- Flexible mortgages

-**Mortgages for different circumstances**
-First-time buyer mortgages
+- First-time buyer mortgages
-Buy-to-let mortgages
+- Buy-to-let mortgages
-Mortgages if you have bad credit
+- Mortgages if you have bad credit

 **Commercial mortgages**
 We don’t help with commercial mortgages directly, but you can still apply for one through us.
 Our partner will then manage your application.